Last Updated on

 You will find pages and pages of artists and sites selling horse paintings.

-How can an artist have their art standout with thousands of other horse paintings online?
+How can an artist that specializes in horse paintings have their art standout with thousands of other horse paintings online?

-One way you can do this is to build brand awareness with your signature.
+One way you can do this is to build brand awareness and building brand awareness starts with your signature.